Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 **Examples:**
 On the above table, **BERT** model supports three parallelism techniques, if we have 1 node with 8 GPUs, you can try out different combinations of parallelism training techniques by updating [bert config file](../../../configs/bert_large_pretrain.py) as follows:
 - **Pure Data Parallel Training on 8 GPUs**

+In this example, the input data will be splitted into 8 parts on batch dim for data parallel training on 8 GPUs.
 ```python
 from .common.train import train
 ...